UK trade: December 2025

 Precious metals and non-monetary gold

-Precious metals include non-monetary gold, silver, platinum and palladium.
-The category forms part of the commodity group "unspecified goods".
-Non-monetary gold comprises the majority of this group and is the technical term for gold bullion not owned by central banks.
+Precious metals include non-monetary gold, silver bullion, platinum bullion and palladium bullion.
+Non-monetary gold forms the majority of the commodity group "unspecified goods" and is the technical term for gold bullion not owned by central banks.
+Silver, platinum and palladium bullion form part of the "material manufactures" commodity group.
+This change is part of our Methods improvements for Blue Book and Pink Book 2025

 Trade balance